cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

   install the latest `MAJOR.MINOR.PATCH` version of the operator.
 - `--watch-namespace`: comma separated string containing the namespaces to watch (by default all namespaces)
+- `--node-selector`: set of node labels that the target nodes must have in order to schedule the operator's `Deployment` object onto them (by default, this is empty, meaning that the deployment can be scheduled on any available node)

 An example of the `generate` command, which will generate a YAML manifest that will install the operator, is as follows: